 - Shinji gets the "main character is starting a new life bit".
 He's ignored, worshiped and beat up by turns on his first day.
 Most conventionally, he becomes friends with Those Two Guys.

 - Asuka's first week of school is played and shot like the "hot new girl in school" from countless romantic comedies and love sims, more specifically a "returned overseas student" (someone who lived abroad because of daddy's job).
-Actually, she was born overseas (given her citizenship, in the USA most likely), and has never lived in Japan.
-It immediately becomes clear that Asuka doesn't care anything about "fitting in" or academics, and all those star-struck boys are just dirt under her shoes.
-Interestingly, the story never tries to make this an Aesop.
-She does show a little humanity by making friends with Hikari.
+Actually, she was born overseas (given her citizenship, in Germany or the USA most likely), and has never lived in Japan.
+It immediately becomes clear that Asuka doesn't care anything about "fitting in", academics or dating with any of all those star-struck boys.
+She only cares for Shinji and makes friends with Hikari.

 - Conan himself is an example; however, he actually gets transferred back to Teitan Elementary... because the last time he attended was seven years prior to the series.
 Also subverted in the anime, when the scene where he was transferred was in the stinger.